jonnonz1/nz-statute-book/acts/public/2017/support-workers-pay-equity-settlements-act-2017.md

 ### 7 Act binds the Crown
 This Act binds the Crown.

-## Part 2 — Care and support worker entitlements and employer obligations
+## Part 2 — Support entitlements and employer obligations

-**Extinguishing and barring claims under Equal Pay Act 1972 by care and support workers**
+**Extinguishing and barring claims under Equal Pay Act 1972 by support workers**

 ### 8 Existing claims extinguished and potential claims barred
 (1) This section applies to—
-  (a) any claim by or on behalf of a care and support worker under the Equal Pay Act 1972 relating to the provision of care and support services that was lodged but not determined before the commencement of this Act; and
+  (a) any claim by or on behalf of a support worker under the Equal Pay Act 1972 relating to the provision of support services that was lodged but not determined before the relevant date; and
-  (b) any potential claim by or on behalf of a care and support worker under the Equal Pay Act 1972 relating to the provision of care and support services during the period starting on 1 July 2011 and ending on 30 June 2022 (or any part of that period).
+  (b) any potential claim by or on behalf of a support worker under the Equal Pay Act 1972 relating to the provision of support services during the period starting on 1 July 2011 and ending on 30 June 2022 (or any part of that period).
 (2) The claim or potential claim cannot be pursued and must be treated as if it had been withdrawn or is incapable of being lodged.
 (3) To avoid doubt, this section does not affect—
-  (a) any claim or potential claim under the Equal Pay Act 1972 relating to the provision of care and support services after 30 June 2022; or
+  (a) any claim or potential claim under the Equal Pay Act 1972 relating to the provision of support services after 30 June 2022; or
-  (b) any claim or potential claim under the Equal Pay Act 1972 that does not relate to the provision of care and support services.
+  (b) any claim or potential claim under the Equal Pay Act 1972 that does not relate to the provision of support services.

 **Wage rates**

 ### 9 Minimum hourly wage rates
-(1) An employer must pay a care and support worker no less than the greater of— (a) the applicable hourly wage set out in Schedule 2; and (b) the ordinary hourly wage that the employer was required to pay the worker under the terms and conditions of employment in place between the employer and the worker immediately before the commencement of this Act.
+(1) An employer must pay a support worker no less than the greater of— (a) the applicable hourly wage set out in Schedule 2; and (b) the ordinary hourly wage that the employer was required to pay the worker under the terms and conditions of employment in place between the employer and the worker immediately before the relevant date.
 (2) This section does not apply in respect of—
   (a) time spent by the worker in providing excluded services; or (b) time spent by the worker in travel between clients within the meaning of that term in section 4 of the Home and Community Support (Payment for Travel Between Clients) Settlement Act 2016; or